Camp Ivy - Dog training in Portland, Oregon

 2. Educating your dog on wanted behaviors and yourself on dog behavior, and

-3. Troubleshooting your specific dog/cat in your specific situation
+3. Troubleshooting your specific dog in your specific situation

 The training methods & applications I use to achieve your goals are Capturing & ShapingTargeting, teaching communication (Manding) and auto-behaviors, Counter-ConditioningImitation & Cognition.
 By starting as early as you can to socialize and educate your dog, we can help them accept & understand the strange human world we welcome them to share with us!